StevenLau6/StevenLau6.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Liu is an AI Researche working on Large Language Model, Natural Language Processing, Self-Evolving Agent, and Generative AI.
+Dr. Liu is an AI researcher working on Large Language Model, Natural Language Processing, Self-Evolving Agent, and Generative AI.

 Liu currently focuses on large language models, encompassing the training methods and data recipes for the pre-training and post-training stages.
 He is also working on the self-evolving agents and autonomous systems.